elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 When I have crossed the Bar."
 </POETRY>

-Mrs [Francese Litchfield] Turnbull then gave us, very approximately, Sir Edwin Arnold's poem in answer to "Crossing the Bar," beginning with--
+Mrs. [Francese Litchfield] Turnbull then gave us, very approximately, Sir Edwin Arnold's poem in answer to "Crossing the Bar," beginning with--

 <POETRY>
 "No moaning of the Bar,"--